bustle/sammie/README.md

 sammie deploy
 ```

-This will generate a basic serverless application, deploy it to a development environment, and direct you to your app served over https!
+This will generate a serverless application, deploy it to a development environment, and direct you to your app served over https!

 ---